-The Program of Study must include a minimum of 30 hours of graduate course work and 3 hours of thesis credit (ARTI 7300).
-Of the 30 hours of course work, at least 15 must consist of courses open only to graduate students.
+The Program of Study must include a minimum of 30 hours of graduate course work including 3 hours of Master’s thesis (ARTI 7300) and 2 hours of Master’s research (ARTI 7000).
+Of the 30 hours of course work, at least 12 hours (excluding ARTI 7300 and ARTI 7000) must consist of courses open only to graduate students.

 The following courses must be included on the Program of Study unless specifically waived for a particular student by that student's Advisory Committee and by the Graduate Coordinator: